Denmark at the 2024 Summer Olympics: Competitors

 The following is the list of number of competitors in the Games.

+Archery

+Denmark qualified one female archer to compete in the individual recurve event, through the final release of the Olympic ranking for Paris 2024.

 Athletics

-Danish track and field athletes achieved the entry standards for Paris 2024, either by passing the direct qualifying mark (or time for track and road races) or by world ranking, in the following events (a maximum of 3 athletes each):
+Danish track and field athletes achieved the entry standards for Paris 2024 by world ranking, in the following events (a maximum of 3 athletes each):